stub42/layer-apt/README.md

   operators to mirror your packages to internal archives and deploy your charm in environments without network access.

-  Sets the `apt.needs_update` reactive state.
+  Sets the `apt.needs_update` reactive flag.

 * `queue_install(packages, options=None)`

   Queue one or more deb packages for install.
 The actual package installation will be performed later by a handler in the apt layer.
-The `apt.installed.{name}` state will be set once the package installed (one state for each package).
+The `apt.installed.{name}` flag will be set once the package installed (one flag for each package).

   If a package has already been installed it will not be reinstalled.